About the project

 We are an Australian Football Club in regional South Australia with a base district population of approximately 3,500.
-Our first recorded game as a club was in 1879 and since then we have evolved into a nine team club plus an AFL Auskick program.
-In 2016 we had 219 registered players, 45 Under 7 Auskickers, 58 senior player/members and nearly 193 voting members.
+Our first recorded game as a club was in 1879 and since then we have evolved into a nine-team club plus an AFL Auskick program.
 We pride ourselves on inclusion and opportunity.
 The Angaston Football Club is the smallest club in population in the Barossa Light and Gawler Football Association, where we are a founding member.

 We have set up the Building Fund to raise funds for various facility development initiatives, such as:

-Club room extension - the current facility, which seats maximum 120, is too small for many functions such as presentation nights, netball presentations, hire opportunities and special events.
-The propsed extension will provide a better facility for players and members, and will help keep our club strong.
-Better facilities will attract more people to be engaged with club, plus provide the community with a much-needed venue.
+- Club room extension - the current facility, which seats maximum 120, is too small for many functions such as presentation nights, netball presentations, hire opportunities and special events.
+The proposed extension will provide a better facility for players and members and will help keep our club strong.
+Better facilities will attract more people to be engaged with the club, plus provide the community with a much-needed venue.

 - Female-friendly change rooms - this will allow the club to be part of the growth in female sport, increasing their participation in what are normally traditional male sports.
 It is envisioned we would use them as unisex facilities, which will also allow the club and other park stakeholders the opportunity to conduct multi-team tournaments and more easily host finals and higher level games.
 Toilet facilities would enhance the new outside service area.